 The ERS funding policy provides for periodic employer contributions at actuarially determined rates, expressed as a percentage of annual covered payroll, such that the employer contributions, along with employee contributions and an actuarially determined rate of investment return, are adequate to accumulate sufficient assets to pay benefits when due.
 The funding method used to calculate the total employer contribution required is the entry age normal actuarial cost method.
 Effective July 1, 2005, employer contribution rates are a fixed percentage of compensation, including the normal cost plus amounts required to pay for the unfunded actuarial accrued liability.
-Employers contribute 15.75% for police officers and firefighters, and 13.75% for all other employees.
-These rates increase, as of July 1, 2008, to 19.70% for police officers and firefighters, and 15.00% for all other employees.
+Employers contributed 15.75% for police officers and firefighters, and 13.75% for all other employees.
+These rates increased, as of July 1, 2008, to 19.70% for police officers and firefighters, and 15.00% for all other employees.
+Each year thereafter the rates will gradually increase to 25.00% for police officers and firefighters, and to 17.00% for all other employees.

 Employer rates are set by statute based on the recommendation of the ERS actuary resulting from an experience study conducted every five years.

-The required pension contributions by the Authority for the years ended June 30, 2011, 2010, and 2009 were \$275,806, \$279,862, and \$298,507, respectively, which equal the required contributions for each year.
+The required pension contributions by the Authority for the years ended June 30, 2013, 2012, and 2011 were \$280,552, \$264,354, and \$275,806, respectively, which equal the required contributions for each year.
 Measurement of assets and actuarial valuations are made for the ERS as a whole and are not separately computed for individual participating employers such as the Authority.

-The ERS issues a CAFR that includes financial statements and required supplementary information, which may be obtained from the following address:
+The ERS issues a CAFR that that is available to the public.
+That report may be obtained from the following address: